frontenddogma/web-development-glossary/manuscript/m.md

 : → Monolith

 Monorepo
-: A software development strategy where code for many projects are stored in the same repository.&nbsp;[†](#w-monorepo)
+: A software development strategy where code for many projects is stored in the same repository.&nbsp;[†](#w-monorepo)

 Monthly Active Users
 : → Active Users

 Mosaic
 : The web browser that popularized the World Wide Web and the Internet.
-It was also a client for earlier Internet protocols such as File Transfer Protocol, Network News Transfer Protocol, and Gopher.
+Mosaic was also a client for earlier Internet protocols such as File Transfer Protocol, Network News Transfer Protocol, and Gopher.
 The browser was named for its support of multiple Internet protocols.
 Its intuitive interface, reliability, Microsoft Windows port, and simple installation all contributed to its popularity within the Web, as well as on Microsoft operating systems.
 Mosaic was also the first browser to display images inline with text instead of displaying them in a separate window.
 It is often described as the first graphical web browser, though it was preceded by WorldWideWeb, the lesser-known Erwise, and ViolaWWW.
 Mosaic was first released in 1991.&nbsp;[†](#w-mosaic)

 Moving Picture Experts Group
 : A working group of authorities that was formed by ISO and IEC to set standards for audio and video compression and transmission, the MPEG formats.
 The MPEG was established in 1988 by the initiative of Hiroshi Yasuda.&nbsp;[†](#w-moving-picture-experts-group) ℹ︎&nbsp;[mpeg.chiariglione.org](https://mpeg.chiariglione.org/)